brandenoz/post-install-config/README.md

 - Add new, name it Password Reset, select Report a Problem for the parent.
 - Add new, name it Other, and select General Inquiry for the parent.
 <br>

 ![2](https://github.com/user-attachments/assets/ba7df540-8e84-4d70-add7-bb71c2b5d559)

 <h3>Cleaning Up</h3>

-Just as with the last lab, I recommend you pause your VM to save on cost if you are not going directly onto the next project which you can find here. (link)
+Just as with the last lab, I recommend you pause your VM to save on cost if you are not going directly onto the next project which you can find here: https://github.com/brandenoz/ticket-lifecycle.